As a consultant, you excel in your area of expertise. But, closing deals with new clients? Perhaps that’s something you’re still trying to figure out.

 A business growth plan usually requires visualizing data, whether that’s financial goals or KPIs.

-Our business growth strategy proposal templates help condense and present complex technical information via eye-catching charts and pictographs.
+Our business proposal examples help condense and present complex technical information via eye-catching charts and pictographs.

 Many consultants struggle with closing deals.
 One way to nudge a client towards saying “yes” is to present your research and data in fresh ways.
 Data visualization and a carefully organized proposal will help get you there.